Bradley Smith (motorcyclist): 2019

 With the high-profile signing of Johann Zarco at KTM, Smith was dropped by the factory team.
 He was quickly signed by Aprilia in a test rider role.
 Aprilia elected to enter Smith as a wildcard entry at four rounds: Qatar, Jerez, Catalunya, and Aragon.
 With 2 retirements, a 17th- and a 19th-place finish, he achieved 0 points in his wildcard entries.

 Aprilia Racing Team Gresini

 2020

 Smith came back as a replacement full-time rider, after Andrea Iannone's suspension due to a doping controversy.
 He was replaced by Lorenzo Savadori for the last three rounds.

 MotoE World Cup

 One Energy Racing (2019)

 For 2019, alongside his Aprilia test and wildcard rider duties, Smith was permitted to sign with One Energy Racing for the inaugural season of the MotoE World Cup.
 Of the six race season, Smith achieved four podiums and clinched second place in the standings with 88 points.

 World SSP Championship

 Ten Kate Racing Yamaha (2022)

-At 2022, Bradley Smith will make his World Superbike debut in Argentina round with the Ten Kate World Supersport team.
+At 2022, Smith would make his World Superbike debut in Argentina round with the Ten Kate World Supersport team.

+MotoAmerica King of The Baggers (2025)

+Smith entered the King of the Baggers series in 2025 with the Harley-Davidson factory team.